This article originally appeared on VICE Canada.

 Lasers don’t just eliminate zits, they can nuke fat cells.
 A cold laser stimulates the cells, needling them until they cannot take it and just collapse, giving up their contents like they’ve been shaken down for their lunch money.
-Plastic surgeons suggest that you do 40-minutes session, three-times a week for two-weeks to get the desired results from the procedure.
-That desired result being the destruction of your cellular make-up.
+Plastic surgeons suggest that you do 40-minute sessions, three times a week for two weeks to get the desired results from the procedure.
+That desired result being the destruction of your cellular makeup.

 That’s another thing lasers can do.
 Interferometry.
 The detection in shifts of gravitational waves.